 - Fluid ounces (oz.) of formula per feeding: about 8 oz (237 mL)

-Keep in mind that Baby will go through growth spurts, too, and during these times, she might appear more hungry than usual.
-Growth spurts typically happen when babies are around 7-14 days old, 3-6 weeks old, 4 months, and 6 months old, so if you notice Baby seeming hungrier at these times, you may notice her growing at a faster-than-normal pace.
+Keep in mind that Baby will go through growth spurts, too, and during these times, he might appear more hungry than usual.
+Growth spurts typically happen when babies are around 7-14 days old, 3-6 weeks old, 4 months, and 6 months old, so if you notice Baby seeming hungrier at these times, you may notice him growing at a faster-than-normal pace.

-Guidelines are always helpful, but don’t forget that it’s also important to pay attention to the specific signals that Baby gives when she is hungry and when she is full.
-She has her own set of needs, meaning that she might want less or more formula at a feeding – and that’s okay.
-While Baby is this young, watching her for signs of hunger or fullness is the best way to determine how often and how much she needs to eat.
-You should also speak to Baby‘s pediatrician if you have any questions about her formula needs.
+Guidelines are always helpful, but don’t forget that it’s also important to pay attention to the specific signals that Baby gives when he is hungry and when he is full.
+He has his own set of needs, meaning that he might want less or more formula at a feeding – and that’s okay.
+While Baby is this young, watching him for signs of hunger or fullness is the best way to determine how often and how much he needs to eat.
+You should also speak to Baby‘s pediatrician if you have any questions about his formula needs.

 - “Formula Feeding FAQs: How much and how often?”
 KidsHealth.org.
 Nemours Foundation, 2016.
 Web.